iGranDav/cocoaheads-swiftserver-vapor/README.md

 During [CocoaHeads Nantes](https://www.meetup.com/fr-FR/CocoaHeads-Nantes) [@iAdvize](https://twitter.com/iadvize)

-The full video of the presentation is coming
+The full video of the presentation can be viewed [here](https://youtu.be/dsyWzAFvUdA)

 ## How to